-A work-related injury is typically an injury or illness sustained by an employee, while he or she was performing duties related to their job.
+A work-related injury is typically an injury or illness sustained by an employee while they were performing duties related to their job.

-Yes.
-In most cases, if no payment of compensation (other than medical treatment or burial expense) is made to the injured employee and no application for benefits is filed with the workers’ compensation commisssion within two years from the date of injury or death, then all rights to compensation is forever barred, even if the employer receives notice of the injury.
+In most cases, if no compensation is paid (other than medical treatment or burial expense) to the injured employee and no application for benefits is filed with the workers’ compensation commission within two years from the date of injury or death, then all rights to compensation are forever barred, even if the employer receives notice of the injury.

-In Mississippi, the compensation rate is sixty-six and two-thirds percent (66-2/3%) of the average weekly wage of the employee, subject to the minimum and maximum limitations as to weekly benefits.
-For example, injuries sustained in 2015, pay a minimum of $25 per week and a maximum of $463.59 with a lifetime disability maximum of $208,615.50.
-Source – Mississippi Workers’ Comp Commission website.
+In Mississippi, the compensation rate is 66.33% of the average weekly wage of the employee, subject to the minimum and maximum limitations as to weekly benefits.
+For example, injuries sustained in 2015 pay a minimum of $25 per week and a maximum of $463.59 with a lifetime disability maximum of $208,615.50.
+(Source – Mississippi Workers’ Comp Commission.

-Are are the different types of workers’ compensation benefits?
+Are there different types of workers’ compensation benefits?

-- Temporary Total Disability (TTD) – TTD benefits are recieved by the injured employee while he or she is completely disabled and unable to work.
-TTD benefits are subject to 66-2/3% of the average weekly wage of the injured employee and subject to the minimum and maximum limitations.
+- Temporary Total Disability (TTD) – TTD benefits are received by the injured employee while they are completely disabled and unable to work.
+TTD benefits are subject to 66.33% of the average weekly wage of the injured employee and subject to the minimum and maximum limitations.
 These benefits are not to exceed 450 weeks.

-- Temporary Partial Disability (TPD) – TPD benefits are recieved by the injured employee during any period in which the injured employee has a decrease in earning capacity.
-TPD benefits are 66-2/3% of the difference between the injured employee’s pre-injury average weekly wage and his or her wage-earning capacity after the injury in the same or other employment, subject to the minimum and maximum limitations.
+- Temporary Partial Disability (TPD) – TPD benefits are received by the injured employee during any period in which the injured employee has a decrease in earning capacity.
+TPD benefits are 66.33% of the difference between the injured employee’s pre-injury average weekly wage and their wage-earning capacity after the injury in the same or other employment, subject to the minimum and maximum limitations.

-- Permanent Partial Disability (PPD – Scheduled Members) – Injuries to certain body parts are scheduled, meaning that the maximum number of weeks of compensation an injured employee can recieve is statutorily set.
-PPD benefits are 66-2/3% of the average weekly wage of the injured employee, subject to the minimum and maximum limitations.
-Cases that are “Body as a Whole” (cases other than scheduled members) are valued at 66-2/3% of the average weekly wage of the injured employee and subject to the minimum and maximum limitations.
+- Permanent Partial Disability (PPD – Scheduled Members) – Injuries to certain body parts are scheduled, meaning that the maximum number of weeks of compensation an injured employee can receive is statutorily set.
+PPD benefits are 66.33% of the average weekly wage of the injured employee, subject to the minimum and maximum limitations.
+Cases that are “Body as a Whole” (cases other than scheduled members) are valued at 66.33% of the average weekly wage of the injured employee and subject to the minimum and maximum limitations.
 These benefits are not to exceed 450 weeks.

-- Permanent Total Disability (PTD) – PTD benefits are for certain claims, which are found to cause permanent disability.
-The payment amount of these claims are 66-2/3% of the average weekly wage of the injured employee and subject to the minimum and maximum limitations.
+- Permanent Total Disability (PTD) – PTD benefits are for certain claims which are found to cause permanent disability.
+The payment amount of these claims is 66.33% of the average weekly wage of the injured employee and subject to the minimum and maximum limitations.
 These benefits are not to exceed 450 weeks.